miyading/final-report/README.md

 * 2019 School of Music Dr. Poudrier's Rhythm Computation and Cognition Lab.
 See Final-Report.pdf or Final-Report.docx file in this repository!!!!

 * 2021 Department of Statistics Research Assistant Dr. Jame V. Zidek and Dr. Jiahua Chen and Carolyn Taylor.
+See below!!!

 # permutest